KILTprotocol/spec-kilt-did/README.md

 #### Representation of Public Key Types on the DID Document

 Currently the use of four different types of public keys as [Verification Methods](https://w3c.github.io/did-core/#verification-methods) are supported by a full DID; light DIDs support a subset of these (see [Light DIDs](#light-dids) section for details).
-Keys type is indicated in form of an enum for both full DIDs and light DIDs.
+A key's type is indicated in form of an enum for both full DIDs and light DIDs.
 By reference implementations of a DID resolver compliant with the specification, keys are represented as follows on the DID document.

 Conforming with [DID specifications](https://w3c.github.io/did-core/#verification-methods) these Verification Methods are JSON objects containing the properties `id`, `type`, and `controller`.